 Do Carbs Increase Protein Synthesis?

-Carbs don’t increase protein synthesis, but they do slow down the breakdown of bodily proteins, which indirectly helps you in growing muscle mass.
+Carbs don’t increase synthesis, but they do slow down the breakdown of bodily proteins, which indirectly helps you in growing muscle mass.

 Should I Devote Each Day to One Muscle Group?